PLSysSec/cse127-website/cse127-fall19/docs/pa/pa5.md

 You should have already received the "email to yourself" with the dump of the dropped flash drive's contents.
 That should be all you need to get started - what interesting things might be here that would prove useful for your hacking activities?

+You'll eventually have to turn in a writeup describing the steps you took to achieve your goals, so you may want to keep a log as you go in order to make that easier.

 Linux commands you may need to know about or look up for this assignment, in alphabetical order, include:
   - `nc`
   - `nmap`